About us

 The EEON committee is comprised of experienced practitioners with diversity of perspectives, attributes, lived experience and industry experience.

-For almost 30 years EEON’s work is about inspiring people to action.
-The EEON mantra is ‘Learn, think, do’.
+The EEON mantra is ‘Learn, Think & Do’.
 We know that together we can help create a fairer and more equitable society.

 EEON is funded via annual subscription.
 Members support amplifying minority voices and gain access to events, webinars, information and networks.